ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

+    To deploy an SAP workload, complete the following steps:

+    1. Select a **Machine type** from the list.
+       - To deploy an SAP HANA profile, you can select a machine type from the list.
+       - To deploy an SAP certified profile, you must select an IBM Power10 or later machine type from the list.
+    2. Select a profile to deploy an SAP HANA profile.
+    3. Select a profile from the **Standard RISE** or **Application Server** tab to deploy an SAP certified profile.
+The tabs are enabled if you set **SAP RISE deployment** to on in the Advance Configuration section.

+    The **SAP RISE deployment** option is enabled if **Linux for SAP (HANA)** from the Operating system list and IBM Power10 or later from the Machine type list are selected.

-4. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.
+6. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.

     Under **Advanced configurations**, enable the **Configure for large quantity volumes** toggle button to support more than 127 (up to 500) volumes.
 This setting is at a VM-level that remains unmodifiable upon provisioning.